Kdimtsis/IMDb_Top_250_Movies/Collect data/README.md

+# Data cleaning

-# Gather data using Beautiful Soup, save to csv and clean the csv file
+## Scrape the data using Beautiful Soup from: https://www.imdb.com/search/title/?groups=top_250&sort=user_rating,desc
+## Save to csv file
+## Clean the csv file using Pandas in Jupyter Notebook